xan1000/BolgerUtils/BolgerUtils.TimeZoneConverter/Readme.md

 There is an enum **BolgerUtils.TimeZoneConverter.SystemTimeZoneInfoID** declared which can be used to identify a timezone over using its system name.

-Additionally a default timezone can be set to streamline converting to & from the same timezone.
+A default timezone can be set to streamline converting to & from the same timezone.

 # SystemTimeZoneInfoID enum